NDelventhal/InsolvencyAnnouncementsGer/README.md

 # InsolvencyAnnouncementsGer

 InsolvencyAnnouncementsGer is a Python library for searching, viewing and scraping public announcements of German bankruptcy courts from https://www.insolvenzbekanntmachungen.de.

+In order to comply with governmental directives as well as in order to progress with harmonising European insolvency data the online portal saw changes in 2021.
+As a result the released announcements of the insolvency courts on insolvency proceedings are not provided over a single source anymore.
+Publications on insolvency proceedings, which have been initiated in 2017 or earlier, are offered through "alt.insolvenzbekanntmachungen.de".
+And publications on insolvency proceedings, which have been initiated in 2018 or later, are now offered through "neu.insolvenzbekanntmachungen.de".
+As of now, the library continues to support "alt.insolvenzbekanntmachungen.de".

 *Please note:* Downtime of the by the library accessed German justice portal may occur and also changes of the official register may affect the functionality of the library.
+The recent change of the online portal of German bankruptcy courts described above is outlined to be the first of multiple phases.

 ## Background